nourhan-ashraf/nourhan-ashraf/README.md

 Frontend Developer
 ------------------

+Goal-oriented Junior Frontend Engineer with over 1 year of experience building dynamic and responsive web applications.
-I’m a junior Front-end Developer with almost a year of full-time experience in Angular TS and 3 months of freelancing with React JS.
-I have a solid background in data structures and algorithms.
-Driven by a passion for learning and exploring innovative solutions, I’m constantly seeking new opportunities for growth.
+Specializing in Angular and React with a strong proficiency in JavaScript, TypeScript, HTML, CSS, and SCSS to create high-quality user interfaces.
+I also have a solid background in data structures and algorithms and basic backend knowledge of Node JS.
+Skilled in refactoring legacy code to improve maintainability and enhance performance.
+Familiar with tools like Clarity, Highlight, GCP, AWS, and Git for seamless project development and deployment.
+I have experience automating workflows to streamline development processes, increase efficiency, and reduce manual errors.
+Focused on delivering clean, efficient code while continuously improving processes.
+Fast and flexible in transitioning between tools and technology st

 * 🌍  I'm based in Cairo, Egypt.
 * 🖥️  See my portfolio at [My Portfolio](https://nourhan-elsherif.vercel.app/)